 Sometimes, despite proper hygiene and care, things happen.
 Tooth decay can occur, or a tooth can be broken or knocked out.
 In these cases, restorative care becomes necessary.
 Depending on your child’s needs, there are several restorative options.
 Our doctors will discuss these options with you.

 Regardless of how well a child brushes and flosses their teeth, food is still able to get into the cracks and crevices of the teeth.
 It causes staining and eats away at enamel.
 Dental sealants are typically placed on both the baby and adult molar teeth to prevent the formation of cavities in the crevices of the teeth.
 The sealant is “painted” onto the teeth and then set into place with a blue spectrum light.
 Once finished, the dental sealants will prevent the build-up of food and plaque on the back teeth.

 The longevity of sealants can vary.
 Sealants which have remained in place for three to five years would be considered successful; however, sealants can last much longer.
 It is not uncommon to see sealants placed during childhood to remain intact into adulthood.
 Avoiding sticky, chewy foods such as candy and gummies may extend the life of sealants.

-Dr. Rodriguez will check your child’s sealants during routine dental visits and my recommend repair or reapplication when necessary.
+Our doctors will check your child’s sealants during routine dental visits and my recommend repair or reapplication when necessary.

 A cavity is caused by bacteria “eating away” tooth enamel.
 Once the bacteria demineralizes and gets through the enamel, it continues to work its way to the interior of the tooth – which in turn, causes pain.
 It is important to have a cavity addressed as soon as possible to prevent further harm to the tooth or chance for infection.
 A cavity which has reached the dentin (the inner surface of a tooth) will only get larger if left untreated.